gnosis/GECO/Proposals/SurveyX.md

 This phase is where we will look more for achievements from a business point of view.

-How much effect we could make, is a proof of a good technical solution in addition to smart work.
+How much effect we could make, is proof of a good technical solution in addition to smart work.

 - Deliverables
 	- Reach at least 1000 users on SurveyX.io